webpack/webpack.js.org/content/guides/code-splitting-require.md

 ## `require.ensure()`

 webpack statically parses for `require.ensure()` in the code while building.
-Any code within the callback function, including code that is `require()`d, will be added to a new chunk.
+Any module that is referenced as a dependency or  `require()`d within the callback function, will be added to a new chunk.
 This new chunk is written to an async bundle that is loaded on demand by webpack through jsonp.

 The syntax is as follows: